crjarchow/cjlatin101/irregulars1.md

 13. third person plural perfect subjunctive active
 14. third person plural plurperfect subjunctive active
 15. third person plural perfect subjunctive passive
-16. third person singular plurperfect subjunctive active
+16. third person singular plurperfect subjunctive active **What principal part is this built from?
+What voice do we construct with that part?**